thomas-ryan-crosby/hoa-amenities/MULTI-COMMUNITY-ARCHITECTURE-PLAN.md

 1. Create `communities` table
 2. Create `community_users` table
 3. Create `community_amenities` table (if using join table approach)
-4. Create default community "Default Community"
+4. Create two communities:
+   - "The Sanctuary - Mandeville, LA" (for existing production data)
+   - "DEMO COMMUNITY" (for demo purposes, empty)
 5. Add `community_id` columns to `amenities` and `reservations`
 6. Migrate existing data:
-   - Assign all users to default community with their current role
+   - Assign all users to "The Sanctuary - Mandeville, LA" with their current role
-   - Assign all amenities to default community
+   - Assign all amenities to "The Sanctuary - Mandeville, LA"
-   - Assign all reservations to default community
+   - Assign all reservations to "The Sanctuary - Mandeville, LA"
+   - Create demo users in "DEMO COMMUNITY" (optional, for demo purposes)
 7. Make `community_id` NOT NULL after migration
 8. Update indexes and constraints